Thai Protesters Target Royal Guards Unit In Latest Rally - UrduPoint

 Besides royal reform, the protesters are also demanding Prayut's removal as premier and a rewrite of the constitution.

-So far scores have been charged with sedition, while at least a dozen prominent leaders were summoned for questioning on royal defamation allegations.
+So far scores of protesters have been charged with sedition, while at least a dozen prominent leaders were summoned for questioning on royal defamation allegations.

-The demonstrations have largely been peaceful since the movement started in July.

-But earlier this month, at least six people were shot in a chaotic protest that saw police deploy water cannon and tear gas against the youngsters.
+Army Chief Narongphan Jittkaewtae has rejected coup rumours, saying the chance of another putsch was "less than zero".